shirish47/nRF51822-Arduino/arduino-1.5.x/hardware/RBL/RBL_nRF51822/README.md

 and follow the below steps.

 #Steps to install softdevice 130 (assuming you have downloaded softdevice from nordic site)
+first get into gdb.
 1. set confirm off
 2. target extended-remote \\.\<THE COM PORT OF YOU BLACK MAGIC PROBE GDB SERER>
 3. monitor swdp_scan
 4. attach 1
 5. monitor erase_mass
-6. file <THE PATH TO THE S130 SOFTDEVICE HEX FILE>
+6. file <THE PATH TO THE S130 SOFTDEVICE HEX FILE>/file.hex
 7. load
 8. quit